 Soil Nutrient Recommendations

 Recommendations for N fertilization are not based on soil tests.
 The complex nature of soil N precludes the use of rapid, inexpensive, and reliable tests to measure this element.
-Fertilizer N is not normally needed for field crops grown on organic soils.
-Nitrogen can be leached from sandy soils by heavy rainfall.
+Fertilizer N application can be reduced or may not be needed for field crops grown on organic soils.
+However in sandy soils, nitrogen can be leached after heavy rainfall events.
 If this occurs, it is desirable to apply more N as an adjustment to leaching or to use smaller but more frequent applications in an attempt to minimize leaching losses.

-Many fields used for agronomic crops have received annual applications of P-containing fertilizers for many years.
-As a result, the P levels of these soils are high or very high as measured by a soil test.
-Since crop responses to even more P is unlikely, this element may not be needed until soil tests indicate that the soil levels have declined to the medium category.
+Many fields used for agronomic crops have historically received annual applications of P-containing fertilizers for many years.
+As a result, the P levels of these soils are “high” or “very high” as indicated by a soil test.
+Since crop responses to P addition is unlikely, this element may not be needed until soil tests indicate that the soil levels have declined to the “medium” category.
 Phosphorus recommendations are given in SL-129.

 Potassium can be leached below the root zone of agronomic crops grown on sandy soils if excessive rainfall occurs.
 This may be especially true for annual crops.
 If so, it would be desirable to replace the leached nutrient or to make smaller but more frequent applications.
-Do not apply K-containing fertilizer to emerged peanuts, as high levels in the soil can interfere with the uptake of calcium by the peanut pods.
+Do not apply K-containing fertilizer to emerged peanuts unless there are marginal levels of K and heavy leaching rains occur.
+High levels of soil K can interfere with the uptake of calcium by the peanut pods.

 If the magnesium soil test is below the target level and dolomitic limestone was not applied, soluble Mg should be included in the basic application of fertilizer for most field crops.
 Application of at least 10 lb/A of Mg is recommended.
 Since lime is seldom used for flue-cured tobacco, the fertilizer for this crop should contain at least 20 lb/A Mg.